Saphenion®: long-time results of vein glue

 Tang TY, Yap CJQ, Chan SL, Soon SXY, Yap HY, Lee SQW, Choke ETC, Chong TT.
 Early results of an Asian prospective multicenter VenaSeal real-world postmarket evaluation to investigate the efficacy and safety of cyanoacrylate endovenous ablation for varicose veins.
 J Vasc Surg Venous Lymphat Disord.
 2021 Mar;9(2):335-345.e2. doi: 10.1016/j.jvsv.2020.03.020.
 Epub 2020 May 7.
 PMID: 32387378.

-Saphenion®: long-results of vein glue – therapy extension leg ulcer
+Saphenion®: long-time results of vein glue – therapy extension leg ulcer

 The treatment of the so-called „open leg“ (ulcus cruris) has become much more straightforward, more effective, and more effective.
 The vein glue can also be used in a minimally invasive manner for the most severe findings.
 So far we have used the venous glue in 67 patients with leg ulcers – with great success!